bolthur/serial-communicator/.github/CONTRIBUTING.md

 1. Fork repository [bolthur/serial-communicator](https://github.com/bolthur/serial-communicator).
 If you're not sure how to fork the repository, GitHub has a [guide](https://help.github.com/articles/fork-a-repo/) for the process and checkout the fork.

-2. Prepare checkout for compilation by executing the shellscript `autogen.sh`.
+2. Prepare checkout for compilation by executing command `autoreconf -if` within checkout.
 If already checked out and executed, and some new files have been added to one of the `Makefile.am` files, you have to execute `autoreconf -i`.
 Both the shell script and the autoreconf have to be executed within project root.

 3. Create a build directory and execute configure there with necessary parameters.